Making Tax Digital for Income Tax – Step by step

 - Go to the UK Property Tax page by clicking on Finances and then UK Property Tax in the main menu.

-- Once connected, you will be returned to the UK Property Tax page which will now display additional information:
+- Once connected, the user will be returned to the UK Property Tax page which will now display information from HMRC:

 - Open Periods: The list of quarterly periods which have not yet been submitted.